All models are wrong: History

 The phrase "all models are wrong" was attributed to George Box who used the phrase in a 1976 paper to refer to the limitations of models, arguing that while no model is ever completely accurate, simpler models can still provide valuable insights if applied judiciously.

 In their 1983 book on generalized linear models, Peter McCullagh and John Nelder stated that while modeling in science is a creative process, some models are better than others, even though none can claim eternal truth.
 In 1996, an Applied Statistician's Creed was proposed by M.R.
 Nester, which incorporated the aphorism as a central tenet.

-Although the aphorism is most commonly associated with George Box, the underlying idea has been historically expressed by various thinkers in the past.
-Alfred Korzybski noted in 1933, "A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness."
-In 1939, Walter Shewhart discussed the impossibility of constructing a model that fully characterizes a state of statistical control, noting that no model can exactly represent any specific characteristic of such a state.
-John von Neumann, in 1947, remarked that "truth is much too complicated to allow anything but approximations."
+The longer form appears on in a 1987 book by Box and Norman Draper in a section "The Use of Approximating Functions,":

+"The fact that the polynomial is an approximation does not necessarily detract from its usefulness because all models are approximations.
+Essentially, all models are wrong, but some are useful."